Yes, you can wakeboard or wake skate or even tube behind a watercraft.

-Things like rider weight and what jet ski you use does affect it, but most jet ski’s will allow you to pull something.
+Things like rider weight and what jet ski you use do affect it, but most jet skis will allow you to pull something.

 Most states and countries require you to follow certain rules for pulling anything behind your watercraft.
-Since there are so many states and so many rules I recommend you google your states laws on PWC’s.
+Since there are so many states and so many rules, I recommend you google your state’s laws on PWC’s.

 Many states require you to have mirrors and/or a spotter.
 Some states require you to have both.

 Most, if not all, require you to have a life jacket on.
 You would be crazy to not have one on.
 When it comes to wakeboarding, I like to have a neoprene life jacket like this one*.
 The neoprene feels the best when you’re out on the water moving around.

 If you intend to do any pull sports, then only use a 3-person watercraft.
 Never use a 2-person as they never have enough weight, and it’s illegal in most places.